NkazeAnderson/Nkaze-Social/README.md

 I hosted a copy of this site for free on Onrender.
 The website loads slowly as its a free plan so please bear with, follow the link and hold for about 30s for the docker image to load
 You can create an account or login with this details:
-Email: testing@yahoo.com
+**Email: testing@yahoo.com**
-Password: 12345678
+**Password: 12345678**
 Also note that the login will be alittle slow because I hosted the ExpressJs backend on Free plan too...
 Lol...
 No Money!
-But works fine
+But works fine....

-Please when logged in, Try adding a new post and see the beautiful post component i created!
+Please when logged in, Try adding a new post and see the beautiful post component I created!
 And Yes!
-We can do better together
+We can do better together.

 Submit your post and see how it updates in feed.
 I also added instant messaging features to the application.
 You can send and receive messages